jintaoyugithub/Shift/README.md

 - [ ] Use horizontal component and vertical component of the velocity instead of using whole vec2
 - [ ] Finish the velocity component first, including `add velocity`, `advect` and `project`

+### 2024.11.21

+- [ ] Need to implement the glfw mouse button callback to make sure glfw send the mouse event to the imgui

 ## Bugs & Questions